swiftlang/swift-evolution/proposals/nnnn-package-creation.md

 `swift package add-template <url> [--name <name>]`

-Performs a `git clone` of provided URL into  `~/.swiftpm/configuration/templates/new-package/,` making the template available to use immediately.
-The `--name` optional option can be used to set a different name from the one automatically given via the git clone operation.
+Performs `git clone` of the provided URL into  `~/.swiftpm/configuration/templates/new-package/,` making the template available to use immediately.
+The optional `--name` option can be used to set a different name from the one automatically given via the `git clone` operation.

 `swift package update-template <name>`

-Performs a `git update` on the template found at  `~/.swiftpm/configuration/templates/new-package/<name>,` making the udpated template available to use immediately.
+Performs a `git update` on the template found at  `~/.swiftpm/configuration/templates/new-package/<name>`.

 ## Impact on SwiftPM

 When processing `swift package create` or `swift package init`, SwiftPM will do the following

-1. If a template is specified with `—template` option: try to load the template and use it as described above, exiting with an error if such template was not found or ran into parsing errors.
+1. If a template is specified with `--template` option: try to load the template and use it as described above, exiting with an error if such template was not found or ran into parsing errors.
 2. When no template is specified with `--template` option:
-    1. Check if a default template is defined in `~/.swiftpm/configuration/templates/new-package/default. `If one is defined, use it as described in #1 above
+    1. Check if a default template is defined in `~/.swiftpm/configuration/templates/new-package/default.` If one is defined, use it as described in #1 above
-    2. If no default template is defined, construct a default `PackageTemplate` based on the `--type` option when provided or the default type when such is not.
+    2. If no default template is defined, construct a default `PackageTemplate` based on the `--type` option when provided, or the default type when such is not.

 ## Changes to `swift package init`

- `swift package init` will be slightly updated to reflect it’s renewed focus on transforming sources to packages:
+`swift package init` will be slightly updated to reflect it’s focus on transforming existing source directories to packages:

 1. `swift package init` will no longer add a `README.md`, and .`gitignore` files by default, reducing its impact on the existing sources directory.
 2. When `swift package init` is used in an empty directory, it will create a new package as it does today but emit a diagnostics message encouraging the user to use `swift package create` in the future, to help transition to the more appropriate command.